oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ```

 Some compute between sample, eval, and pdf functions for a material may be redundant.
-Obtaining direction, eval, and pdf values is seperated for study purposes.
+Obtaining direction, eval, and pdf values is separated for study purposes.
 In the Embree 3 repository tutorials, a `Sample` data structure is used to group pdf information with a direction.

 Note that the path tracer application on the Embree repository contains implementations of several more material models.